Director: Burt Gillett

 Review:

-Goofy, who is introduced as Dippy Dawg, is quite miscast here, playing the villain, who he acts out more silly than threatening.
+Goofy, who is introduced as Dippy Dawg, is quite miscast here, playing the villain, whom he acts out more sillily than threateningly.
 It seems that the animators didn’t really know what to do with the character, so far only funny because of his typical voice.
 So, after this film they dropped him for more than a year.

 Watch ‘Ye Olden Days’ yourself and tell me what you think: